The KitchenAid 720-0733A (Costco) is part of the gas grill

 Low temp evenness:

-Evenness of heating over the grill's surface at the lowest setting, using thermocouples
+Evenness of heating over the grill's surface with all main burners set to low, using thermocouples

 Features & Specs - KitchenAid 720-0733A (Costco)